top of page

 10.0m = 16mm²

 The correct cable will also minimise voltage drop across the distance you are running the appliance from the battery.
-LED lights only require 1.5 mm² two core cabling unless you have lights with built in USB.
-10mm² cable will provide enough power fpr ciggrette lighter sockets and USB sockets fused on 10 amp supplies.
-Remember that direct voltage from the Solar panel MPPT to the batteries must have adequate size cabling.
-On larger vehicles and caravans the solar panel connections may be in the centre and the batteries further away and can be over 5 meters when you take into account the drop down to the floor running across and up to the batteries.
+LED lights only require 1.5 mm² two-core cabling unless you have lights with built-in USB.
+10mm² cable will provide enough power for cigarette lighter sockets and USB sockets fused on 10 amp supplies.
+Remember that the direct voltage from the Solar panel MPPT to the batteries must have adequate-sized cabling.
+On larger vehicles and caravans, the solar panel connections may be located in the centre, and the batteries may be further away.
+The distance can be over 5 meters, taking into account the drop down to the floor, the run across, and the ascent to the batteries.

 NOTE

-If you are using your home power or a leisure charger in the garage do check the battery from time to time.
-In the caravan or motorhome turn your mains power off and take a reading from the meter level or readout.
-This will ensure that the battery is charging and not failing..
+If you are using your home power or a leisure charger in the garage, be sure to check the battery periodically.
+In the caravan or motorhome, turn off the mains power and take a reading from the meter level or readout.
+This will ensure that the battery is charging and not failing.

 bottom of page